+The NAS Award for Scientific Discovery is awarded every two years to recognize an accomplishment or discovery in basic research within the past five years.
 The fields of science for each presentation will rotate from among chemistry, biochemistry, biophysics, astronomy, physics, and materials science.
-Endowed in 2014 through a gift (Press Release) from the Research Corporation for Science Advancement (RCSA) in honor of John P. Schaefer.
-The recipient will receive a medal, a $50,000 cash prize, and $50,000 to support their research.
-Inaugural presentation in 2015 for a recent discovery in chemistry, biochemistry, or biophysics.
+Endowed in 2014 in honor of John P. Schaefer through a gift (Press Release) from Research Corporation for Science Advancement (RCSA) and the Frederick Gardner Cottrell Foundation.
+This award is presented with a medal, a $50,000 cash prize, and $50,000 to support the recipient’s research.